cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/selectors.md

 The `State` operator can accept integer values to match against or the equivalent TCP_ enumeration.
 For example, an established socket can be matched with `TCP_ESTABLISHED` or 1; a closed socket with `TCP_CLOSE` or 7.

+The `Capability` operator can be used to match a kernel capability from the hook.
+The concept is very similar to [`matchCapabilities`](https://tetragon.io/docs/concepts/tracing-policy/selectors/#capabilities-filter), but is restricted to arguments you get from the hook.
+The filter accept all the available capabilities (see also the [kernel source](https://elixir.bootlin.com/linux/v6.15.3/source/include/uapi/linux/capability.h#L114))

 In case of `matchPIDs`: